Continuing Education Activity

 History and Physical

-The typical adult obstructive sleep apnea patient is overweight or obese middle-aged male or postmenopausal female with excessive daytime sleepiness and loud nightly snoring.
+The typical adult obstructive sleep apnea patient is an overweight or obese middle-aged male or a postmenopausal female with excessive daytime sleepiness and loud nightly snoring.
 They may also complain of waking to gasp for breath or choking, sleep maintenance insomnia, night sweats, nighttime reflux, and nocturia in the absence of excessive nighttime liquid intake.
 A physical exam is typically notable for a larger than average neck circumference (17 inches in males) with crowded oropharynx (Mallampati 3 to 4) and large tongue.
 Retrognathism may be present.
 Patients with refractory atrial fibrillation, resistant hypertension, and history of a stroke should be screened for sleep apnea regardless of symptoms.

 The typical child with obstructive sleep apnea will have loud nightly snoring, may be hyperactive rather than sleepy, and may have academic difficulties.
 These children can be incorrectly diagnosed with attention deficit hyperactivity disorder (ADHD).
 Night sweats, nighttime reflux, sleep maintenance insomnia, restless sleep with frequent limb movements, and secondary nocturnal enuresis may also be present.
-A physical exam is often notable for adenoidal facies, tonsillar hypertrophy, hyponasal speech, and high arched palate.
+A physical exam is often notable for adenoidal facies, tonsillar hypertrophy, hyponasal speech, and a high arched palate.
 Patients with Down syndrome and any other condition associated with hypotonia should be screened for obstructive sleep apnea regardless of symptoms.

 The Epworth Sleepiness Scale can be used to gauge the patient's likelihood of dozing in different settings as an indicator of inadequate restorative nighttime sleep.
-The score ranges from zero to 24, and more than ten is suggestive of a sleep disorder rather than generalized fatigue.
+The score ranges from 0 to 24, and more than 10 is suggestive of a sleep disorder rather than generalized fatigue.
 More specific to obstructive sleep apnea is the STOP-BANG score.
 (S) snoring, (T) tired, (O) observed apnea, (P) pressure (blood pressure), (B) BMI more than 35, (A) older than 50 years old, (N) neck greater than 40 cm, and (G) gender (male).
 If there are three or more positive answers, the patient is considered high risk of obstructive sleep apnea and should be referred for further evaluation.
-There is a modified STOP-BANG questionnaire for older children and teens (nine to 17 years old) that allows parents to report how often the child snores loudly or has witnessed apneas and assesses for additional risk factors (presence of hypertension, obesity, neck circumference more than 95 percentile for age, male sex).
+There is a modified STOP-BANG questionnaire for older children and teens (9 to 17 years old) that allows parents to report how often the child snores loudly or has witnessed apneas and assesses for additional risk factors (presence of hypertension, obesity, neck circumference more than 95 percentile for age, male sex).
 Alternatively, the Berlin Questionnaire evaluates the presence, loudness, and frequency of snoring, the presence of apneas, daytime sleepiness, hypertension, and obesity to predict a high or low likelihood of sleep apnea.

-Nighttime in-laboratory Level 1 polysomnography (PSG) is the standard gold test for diagnosis of obstructive sleep apnea.
+Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold standard test for the diagnosis of obstructive sleep apnea.
 During the test, patients are monitored with EEG leads, pulse oximetry, temperature and pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography or similar resistance belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs.
 A hypopnea can be based on one of two criteria.
 It can either be a reduction in airflow of at least 30% for more than 10 seconds associated with at least 4% oxygen desaturation or a reduction in airflow of at least 30% for more than 10 seconds associated with at least 3% oxygen desaturation or an arousal from sleep on EEG.

 Home sleep tests (HST) have gained popularity due to their relative accessibility and lower cost.
-They are appropriate for adults with a high pretest probability for sleep apnea and no significant medical comorbidities (advanced congestive heart failure, COPD, and neurologic disorders).
+They are appropriate for adults with a high pretest probability for sleep apnea and no significant medical comorbidities (advanced congestive heart failure, chronic obstructive pulmonary disease, and neurologic disorders).
 These are level 3 sleep tests consisting of pulse oximetry, heart rate monitoring, temperature and pressure sensors to detect nasal and oral airflow, resistance belts around the chest and abdomen to detect motion, and a sensor to detect body position.
 Moderate and severe sleep apnea is detected on these tests, but due to the chance of underestimating the apnea-hypopnea index (AHI) relative to the total recording time (which may be longer than the total sleep time measured on an in-lab study), mild sleep apnea may go undiagnosed, and a repeat in-lab study may be needed.

-The apnea-hypopnea index is the average number of obstructive event per hour.
+The apnea-hypopnea index is the average number of obstructive events per hour.
 In adults, if the apnea-hypopnea index is greater than or equal to fifteen events per hour the diagnosis of obstructive sleep apnea is made with 15 to 29.9 per hour being moderate, and 30 or more events per hour being severe obstructive sleep apnea.
 An apnea-hypopnea index 5 to 14.9/hour is considered mild obstructive sleep apnea but only if there are clinical sequelae of the condition reported (excessive daytime sleepiness, sleep maintenance insomnia, cognitive dysfunction).
-Children are diagnosed with mild obstructive sleep apnea with an apnea-hypopnea index 1 to 4.9 per hour and clinical sequelae.
+Children are diagnosed with mild obstructive sleep apnea with an apnea-hypopnea index of 1 to 4.9 per hour and clinical sequelae.
 Apnea-hypopnea index 5 to 9.9 events per hour is moderate and 10 or greater per hour is severe.
 Either adult or child criteria can be used for patients 13 to 17 years old at the discretion of the clinician depending on the clinical picture.

 Treatment / Management

-For adults, the use of continuous positive airway pressure (CPAP) is the most effective treatment, and diligent adherence to nightly CPAP use can result in near complete resolution of symptoms.
-For patients unable or unwilling to use CPAP or those who will be unable to access electricity reliably, custom fitted and titrated oral appliances can be used to bring the lower jaw forward and relieve airway obstruction.
+For adults, the use of continuous positive airway pressure (CPAP) is the most effective treatment, and diligent adherence to nightly CPAP use can result in near-complete resolution of symptoms.
+For patients unable or unwilling to use CPAP or those who will be unable to access electricity reliably, custom-fitted and titrated oral appliances can be used to bring the lower jaw forward and relieve airway obstruction.
 This typically works best for candidates deemed to have appropriate dentition and mild to moderate sleep apnea.
 Severe obstructive sleep apnea can be treated with BiPAP as well and is better tolerated by patients who require higher pressure settings (greater than 15 cm to 20 cm H2O).
 For all patients, it is important to address any concomitant nasal obstruction with nasal steroids for allergic rhinitis or surgically for nasal valve collapse.

 For obstructive sleep apnea with a strong positional component, a positioning device to keep a patient on his or her side can be an option.
 Although weight loss is recommended and can often decrease the severity of obstructive sleep apnea, it is not usually curative by itself.